krishnendu19802/krishnendu19802/README.md

 -  Hi, I’m Krishnendu Bhattacharyya
 -  I’m interested in web development and competitive programming
--  I’m looking to collaborate on various projects on c++,python,html
+-  I’m looking to collaborate on various projects on c,c++,python,web

 <!---